quarkslab/diffing-portal/exporter/binexport.rst

 `BinExport <https://github.com/google/binexport>`_ is an utility hosted on Google's github to export the disassembly obtained from IDA Pro, Binary Ninja and Ghidra into external file.
-The file is defined in `Protobuf <TODO>`_.
-It is particularly used by `BinDiff <https://www.zynamics.com/bindiff.html>`_ as input for its diffing.
+The file is defined in `Protobuf <https://protobuf.dev>`_ format.
+It is particularly used by `BinDiff <https://github.com/google/bindiff>`_ as input for its diffing.

-For more details: `Project homepage <TODO>`_
+For more details: `Project homepage <https://github.com/google/binexport>`_

 **Limitations**:
 Besides, working like a charm, BinExport is essentially lacking the two following features:

 * regardless of the disassembler (IDA, Ghidra ..), binexport has to be launched manually through GUI or via a shell command if the disassembler support headless mode.
 There are no programmatic bindings to trigger an export.
-* Exported data are very useful, but has binexport was defined as an internal format, there are no API to manipulate exported data.
+* Exported data are very useful, but binexport was defined as an internal format, there are no API to manipulate exported data.

 As such, `python-binexport <https://github.com/quarkslab/python-binexport>`_ has been developed to fulfill